theochem/horton/doc/user_other_matrix.rst

     A4 = lf.create_four_index()    # 4-index tensor
     wfn = lf.create_expansion()    # wavefunction expansion

-Furthermore, we can pass ``lf`` as an argument to other parts of the code, which uses it to allocate an object, like,
+Furthermore, we can pass ``lf`` as an argument to other parts of the code, where it is used to allocate an object, like,

 .. code-block:: python

     er = obasis.compute_electron_repulsion(lf)

 We can appreciate the simplicity of implementing different modules by playing with the different `backend` modules available.
 For example, instead of the ``DenseLinalgFactory``, we could have used,

 .. code-block:: python

     lf = CholeskyLinalgFactory()

 Making this change will not change any of the preceeding code, provided that the same methods and attributes are implemented in this module as well.

-Many functions and classes have been implemented into the Matrix class.
+Many functions and classes have been implemented into the Matrix package.
 It may help to read over some of the documented module files in :py:mod:`horton.matrix.dense` and :py:mod:`horton.matrix.cholesky` to see if a desired function has already been implemented.